rest_output_link_wp_head() WP 4.4.0

 Examples

-The below code does not disable the REST API but only cancels the link output on all pages of the site.
-This code can be inserted into a plugin or theme's functions.php file.
+This code does not disable REST API, but only cancels link output on all pages of the site.
+The code can be inserted into plugin or functions.php theme directly.

 remove_action( 'wp_head', 'rest_output_link_wp_head' );